yurkagon/ReactCasting/readme.md

 [Link](https://yurkagon.github.io/ReactCasting/#textarea)

 ### Rendering scene inside Chrome console 🥲
-Works correct only in Google Chrome
+Works correct only in Google Chrome.
+Resize devtools console to see full scene.
+Use CMD(or CNTRL) + "-" on devtools to zoom out console if you see white lines

 ![console-colored-example](console-colored-example.gif)